Emile Benoit House

 - Meals - a component of the Congregate Housing Program is to provide one meal per day in the common dining room.
 The tenants will pay $115 per month to cover all expenses for this service.
 Tenants are responsible for all other meals.

-There are 20 bachelor-type apartments of which 18 are single units and 2 double units (one which is wheelchair accessible).
-The design of the Congregate creates a living environment which stresses the concept of sharing.
-This includes the tenants sharing common kitchen, dining room, living room, lounge, bathing, and laundry facilities.
+There are 20 bachelor-type apartments of which 18 are single units and 2 are double units (one of which is wheelchair accessible).
+Tenants have their own private bachelor-type apartment which includes a kitchen, bedsitting room, bathroom with shower and storage room.
+The tenants also have a large shared common kitchen, dining room, living room, lounge, bathing and laundry facilities.

 It is our belief that: